Keksuccino/docs_fancymenu/conditions.md

 They can also be used in action scripts of buttons, sliders, tickers and everything else with an action script input.

-# Adding Loading Requirements to Elements
+# Adding Requirements to Elements

 To add one or more loading requirements to elements, just right-click the element and click on **Loading Requirements**.

-# Layout-wide Loading Requirements
+# Layout-wide Requirements

 You can also change the visibity of whole layouts by right-clicking the **editor background** and then clicking on **Loading Requirements [Layout-Wide]**.